SAP/spartacus-docs/_pages/install/recommended-development-environment.md

 **/*.md
 ```

-To avoid collision between `eslint` and `prettier`, it's recommended to disable formatting rules from eslint.
+To avoid collision between `eslint` and `prettier`, it is recommended to disable formatting rules from eslint.
 You can find information on how to integrate Prettier and linters in Prettier's documentation: https://prettier.io/docs/en/integrating-with-linters.html

 To run `prettier` you can add this script to `package.json` to `scripts` array: `"prettier": "prettier --config ./.prettierrc --list-different \"src/**/*{.ts,.js,.json,.scss,.html}\""`.

-_Note_: you may have to change `src` to match the directory that you are using as a source directory.
+**Note:** you may have to change `src` to match the directory that you are using as a source directory.

 To check for formatting violations run: `npm run prettier`.

-### linting
+### Linting

 To check for linting violations, run `ng lint`.